6th Armoured Division (United Kingdom): Kasserine

 On 30 January 1943, the German 21st Panzer Division (veterans of the Afrika Korps under Generalfeldmarschall Erwin Rommel) and three Italian divisions met elements of the French forces near Faïd, the main pass from the eastern arm of the mountains into the coastal plains.
 The French were overrun and two US units near them were surrounded.

 On 19 February 1943, Rommel launched what would become the Battle of Kasserine Pass.
-After two days of advances through the American defences, the Afrika Korps and the Italians had suffered few casualties, while the American forces lost 16,000 men and two-thirds of their tanks.
+After two days of advances through the American defences, the Afrika Korps and the Italians had suffered few casualties, while the American forces lost a significant number of men and two-thirds of their tanks.
 During the battle the Italian 131st Centauro Armoured Division captured more than 3,000 American soldiers.
 On the night of 21 February 1943, the 6th Armoured and 46th Infantry Divisions, arrived to bolster the American defence, having been pulled from the British lines facing the Germans at Sbiba.
 Counter-attacks by Italian troops were also ordered on the British and Americans.
 Two battalions of experienced Bersaglieri soldiers are recorded by the 23rd Field Regiment, Royal Artillery as having made a daylight counter-attack through the Ousseltia Plain, which was repelled.
 Next day opened with another German counter-attack against the Americans, until the arrival of four US artillery battalions made offensive operations difficult.

 Faced with stiffening defences and the news that the Eighth Army had reached Medenine, only a few kilometres from the Mareth Line, Rommel decided to call off the attack and withdraw on the night of 22 February 1943 to support the Mareth defences, hoping that the Kasserine attack had caused enough damage to deter any offensive action from the west for the moment.
 The Axis forces from Kasserine reached the Mareth line on 25 February.
 It was after the battle of Kasserine Pass that the 6th Armoured Division was reorganised and equipped with the M4 Sherman tank.
 In March 1943 the division was assigned to the recently arrived IX Corps (Lieutenant-General John Crocker) the former first GOC of the division, who was later wounded in a training accident and replaced by Lieutenant-General Brian Horrocks.
 The division was the spearhead of the final assault by the First Army in May 1943, breaking through to Tunis.
-The 6th Armoured Division went on to take the surrender of the famous 90th Light Division and participated in the round up and capitulation of all Axis forces in North Africa in May 1943.
+The division went on to take the surrender of the famous 90th Light Division and participated in the round up and capitulation of all Axis forces in North Africa in May 1943.